Ruthenic/tesm/README.md

 write the tesm code
 download python
 run the interpreter with `python main.py tesm_file.tesm`
-you have now learnt how to use the best language~~/sin~~ in the world, congrats
+you have now learnt how to use the best language ~~and/or sin~~ in the world, congrats